Disthene/CentralLinuxBackup/README.md

 ## Installing

-Extract the folder "backup" in /etc for example on your central server.
+Extract the archive "backup" in /etc for example on your central server.

 ```
 /etc/backup